Chart Color Schemes

 Park Orchards has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect the region.
-Notable ones are Manor Place Estate, Ringwood North Liveable Neighbourhoods Project, 170-172 Warrandyte Road Retail Development, and Kubis Drive and Werac Drive, Ringwood North footpath construction.
+AreaSearch identified five projects likely influencing the region.
+Key projects are Manor Place Estate, Ringwood North Liveable Neighbourhoods Project, 170-172 Warrandyte Road Retail Development, and Kubis Drive and Werac Drive footpath construction in Ringwood North.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.